Organization & Admin

 The Settings Cascade Chain

-When ListerLeo needs a setting value (like a starting bid), it checks these levels in order, using the first value it finds:
+When ListerLeo needs a setting value, it checks these levels in order, using the first non-null value it finds:

-4. Vendor — A value set on the vendor the item came from.
+4. Auction — A value set on the auction the lot belongs to.

 Tip: